amnghd/Wind_Forecasting_Analytics/README.md

 - Modelling using K-NN regressor

+- Modelling using K-NN regressor on scaled data

+- Modelling using Random Forest on scaled data

-The result shows $30\%$ of the power data is explained by the model.
+The result shows that $50\%$ of the wind farm power data is explained using this model.
-We might need more data to deveolope better feature set.